 Looking for a Postman alternative?

-Testfully's free plan offers Unlimited team members, Multi-step tests, team collaboration, historical test results and many more features.
+Testfully's free plan offers 5 team members, unlimited sessions, Multi-step tests, team collaboration, historical test results and many more features.
 Import from Postman supported!

 A comparison of apples & oranges

 Testfully & Postman are two completely different products with some overlap, API testing & monitoring.
 Postman started as an HTTP client and evolved to a multi-purpose tool, a collaboration platform for API development (from postman.com) which includes some API testing & monitoring capabilities.
 Testfully, on the other hand, was built from the ground up as an automated API testing & monitoring solution.
 If you are among Postman users looking for a Postman alternative, please continue reading as I will compare the two tools from this perspective.

 Testfully’s No Coding Required approach to API software testing offers the following benefits:

 - More people in your team can use Testfully, and it takes less time for them than to define and run tests.